The Little Rascals Save the Day: Cast

-Additionally, Billy Johnston appears as Freckle-Faced Boy; Jim Blanchette appears as Customer #1; James Hallett appears as Golf Club Manager; Steve Monroe appears as Mailman; Cathy Giannone appears as Customer #2; and Dashell Zamm appears as McKibble the Magnificent.
+Additionally, Billy Johnston appears as Freckle-Faced Boy; Jim Blanchette appears as Customer #1; James Hallett appears as Golf Club Manager; Steve Monroe appears as Mailman; Cathy Giannone appears as Customer #2; and Dashell Zamm appears as McKibble The Magnificent.

+Production

+The film was originally titled The Little Rascals to the Rescue during development.

 Notable themes

-Many of the gags and subplots in the film were borrowed from the original Our Gang/Little Rascals shorts.
+Many gags and plot devices borrowed from original Our Gang/Little Rascals shorts.
 These include: